SzyJar/SudokuSolver/README.md

 # SudokuSolver
-Application provides tools to create new sudoku, edit sudoku problem,<br />determine if a sudoku can be solved or if there is only one solution to a problem.<br />Prepared sudoku can be saved to a .png file and printed.
+Application provides tools to create new sudoku, edit sudoku problem, determine if a sudoku can be solved or if there is only one solution to a problem.
+Prepared sudoku can be saved to a .png file and printed.

 Sudoku problem can be generated randomly in the application: